God Is Dead (comics)

-God Is Dead is a comic book series created by Jonathan Hickman and Mike Costa, published by American company Avatar Press.
-It deals with ancient gods and goddesses from mythologies around the world coming to Earth to lay claim to the world of man.
+God Is Dead was a comic book series created by Jonathan Hickman and Mike Costa, published by American company Avatar Press.
+It dealt with ancient gods and goddesses from mythologies around the world coming to Earth to lay claim to the world of man.
 The subplot deals with a group of people named the Collective, who resist the ancient gods.

 Publication history

 God is Dead began as a six-issue limited series in September 2013, with Hickman and Costa as co-writers.
 Once the initial six-issue story arc concluded, the comic became an ongoing series with Costa as the only writer.

 In August 2014, Alan Moore and Simon Spurrier contributed to the first issue of a new story arc entitled God Is Dead: The Book of Acts.
 The series concluded in 2016 with its 48th issue.

 Cover art

 The cover art of the comics typically featured five different covers.
 The initial one would be a solid color with a religious symbol.
 The other styles of covers were "Enchanted", "Iconic", "Carnage", and "End of Days".